-Rather than making all staff members learn the same content in the same amount of time, AI can present content pertaining to each employee’s job description, as well as an online survey they fill out.
-In this way, employers are able to offer customized content that makes the training feel as relevant and goal-oriented as possible.
+Rather than making all staff members learn the same content in the same amount of time, AI can present content about each employee’s job description, as well as an online survey they fill out.
+Employers can offer customized content that makes the training feel relevant and goal-oriented.

-While intelligent systems may not ever be able to truly replace grading by an actual human being (or so we think), it’s now possible for many multiple choice and fill-in-the-blank exam formats to be assessed and corrected by AI-powered software.
-This is a relatively tedious manual process, so removing grading from the to-do list frees teachers and trainers up to focus on other activities and interactions.
+While intelligent systems may not ever be able to replace grading by an actual human being truly, it’s now possible for many multiple-choice and fill-in-the-blank exam formats to be assessed and corrected by AI-powered software.
+This is a tedious manual process, so removing grading from the to-do list frees teachers and trainers to focus on other activities and interactions.

-Currently, these resources take the shape of chat bots.
+Currently, these resources take the shape of chatbots.
 Learners can simply consult the bot via a chat interface and receive guidance at any time, from any device.
-While intelligent tutoring systems are not being created to replace human teachers, their primary purpose would be to provide supplementary feedback and support to eLearning course participants, making it easier for them to understand content and achieve better results.
+While intelligent tutoring systems are not being created to replace human teachers, their primary purpose would be to provide additional feedback and support to eLearning course participants, making it easier to understand the content and achieve better results.

-Today, some programs alert online CE and training program providers when a large number of students are submitting the wrong answer on an assignment, which is typically a red flag with respect to how the question is asked or the task is structured.
+Today, some programs alert online CE and training program providers when many students submit the wrong answer on an assignment, which is typically a red flag concerning how the question is asked or the task is structured.

 Some systems even go as far as to offer hints to the correct answer.
-Rather than having to wait to receive feedback, students get an immediate explanation that helps them comprehend the concept and remember what to do if the topic resurfaces.
+Rather than waiting to receive feedback, students get an immediate explanation that helps them comprehend the concept and remember what to do if the topic resurfaces.

 Have you ever experienced a technical problem with your virtual event platform?
 Does your Learning Management System give you trouble with the accreditation process?
 Are you still using separate vendors to handle certificate delivery and on-demand content production—or manual processes for grading exams and sending out surveys?

-That being said, assessing various vendors can be a tough task to tackle.
-But there are a number of important attributes your Continuing Education platform should have that can be used as criteria when comparing your options.
+That being said, assessing various vendors can be a challenging task to tackle.
+But there are many essential attributes your Continuing Education platform should have that can be used as criteria when comparing your options.

 The optimal way to ensure you meet all possible CE requirements—down to the individual state level—is to use a platform that enables the creation of highly configurable certification templates.
 You can then design a template (or have the platform provider do this for you) that aligns with every available credit type you offer.
 Each template will have properties set up for the specific type of educational event you’re running, and of course, these could all be prepared either well in advance or as needed.

 If your content or LMS isn’t designed with mobile viewers top of mind, you’re setting your eLearners up for a poor user experience, and you might find them giving up on you before even beginning a new course or learning module.

-Once educational content has been consumed by your customer or end user, the logical next step in most CE workflows would be to give them a test.
+Once educational content has been consumed by your customer or end-user, the logical next step in most CE workflows would be to give them a test.
 This can be optional, of course, and including a quiz or exam may depend on the requirements set by national accrediting bodies to which your organization must adhere.